lorena-sarkezi/MessagingDemoApp/README.md

 Users can be selected (multiple) with checkboxes on the far left.
 The text area below accepts a message of max.
 160 characters.
 Hitting **Send** on the bottom will "send" a message to selected users/recepients by writing the messages to the database, and also to files for each individual user.

 ## 2. Tech stack
-Front end:
+Front end (2 versions):
-* Razor pages standard view

-or alternatively
+* Razor/HTML, with Bootstrap 4

 * React.JS + [Ant Design](https://ant.design/components/overview/) - Work In Progress